FREE 30 mins Family Law Consult

 Fixed rates

-In matters that remain out of court, fixed rates can offer financial certainty.
 Fixed rates can provide clients with a sense of security, knowing how much a divorce process will cost upfront.
-This will help with budgeting for the divorce cost in Australia.
+This will help with budgeting for the cost of divorce in Australia.
 This can also add to the trust between the client and the lawyer.
+Keep in mind that the price of fixed-rate services generally makes certain assumptions, such as:

 Hourly rate